deepflowio/docs/translate/translated/06-guide/01-ee-tenant/02-dashboard/99-panel/05-bar.md

 # Bar Chart

 A bar chart represents data for various categories by plotting a series of vertical or horizontal bars, providing an intuitive display of data size and distribution.
-In DeepFlow, data can be visualized as a `bar chart` by `switching the display mode` in the `table`.
+In DeepFlow, data can be visualized as a `bar chart` by switching the display mode in the `table`.

 ## Overview

 ![00-Overview](https://yunshan-guangzhou.oss-cn-beijing.aliyuncs.com/pub/pic/2024031865f8001c6c54e.png)

-- **① Switch Query Area:** Basic operation of the Panel.
+- **① Switch Query Area:** Basic chart operation.
 For details, please refer to the section [Traffic Topology - Overview](./topology/)
-- **② Switch Top Data:** Basic operation of the Panel.
+- **② Switch Top Data:** Basic chart operation.
 For details, please refer to the section [Traffic Topology - Overview](./topology/)
-- **③ Modify Metrics:** Basic operation of the Panel.
+- **③ Modify Metrics:** Basic chart operation.
 For details, please refer to the section [Traffic Topology - Modify Metrics](./topology/)
-- **④ Settings:** Standard operation of the Panel.
+- **④ Settings:** Standard chart operation.
 For details, please refer to the section [Line Chart - Settings](./line/)
-- **⑤ Delete:** Capability within the `Dashboard`.
+- **⑤ Delete:** A capability within the `Dashboard`.
 For details, please refer to the section [Traffic Topology - Overview](./topology/)

 ### Bar Chart